Home

 We pulled all the existing cabling and started fresh with Cat6 throughout the office.
 Here's what a proper small office network installation looks like when it's done right:

-12 x CAT6 Data Drops — every workstation, meeting room, and shared area has a wired ethernet connection in exactly the right location.
+• 12 × Cat6 Data Drops — every workstation, meeting room, and shared area has a wired ethernet connection in exactly the right location.
 No more relying solely on WiFi for devices that should be hardwired, and no more extension cables snaking across the floor.

-Mounted Network Rack — all the core network equipment lives in a tidy, organized wall-mounted rack.
-UniFi Cloud Gateway Max handles routing and network security.
-A 16-port
+• Mounted Network Rack — all the core network equipment lives in a tidy, organized wall-mounted rack.
+A UniFi Cloud Gateway Max handles routing and network security.

-Unifi U7 Pro XG with a generous service loop of cable installed in the back warehouse provides blazing speeds and performance
+A UniFi U7 Pro XG with a generous service loop of cable installed in the back warehouse provides blazing speeds and performance.

 Why This Matters for Your Business